hasanwraeth/Machine_Learning/README.md

-# Python_learning
+# Machine_Learning

-Learning data analysis and machine learning in python.
+ Data analysis and machine learning in Python for predicting mutation rate in SARS-CoV-2 virus.